In today’s article, I’m going to teach you how to identify and trade order blocks.

 It’ll be quick, I promise.

-So, order blocks… what are they?
+So, what are order blocks?

 Seen these before?